 LAS VEGAS, Nevada.
 The summer months are a great time to go for a swim, but swimming pools can be deadly if individuals don’t take precautions.
 According to the Centers for Disease Control, among children between the ages of 1 and 4, drowning is the leading cause of death.
 U.S News & World Report notes that young children are at the greatest risk, but older children also should be protected around pools.
 Tragically, even children who survive pool accidents face long term personal injuries, including brain damage.
 Resorts and hotels in Las Vegas that have pools also have a responsibility to keep their premises safe.
 Resort or hotel owners that fail to maintain safe premises could be held responsible for paying for medical expenses, lost wages, and pain and suffering if individuals are hurt or suffer a slip and fall injury on their property.
 If you or a loved one has suffered an injury due to poorly-maintained premises or because of an unsafe pool, a personal injury lawyer may be able to help you.
-Contact the Truman Law Firm, P.C. to learn more or visit their website at www.trumanlawfirm.com.
+Contact the Chappell Law Group to learn more or visit their website at https://www.attorneychappell.com.

 Property owners can take important measures to protect children and maintain safe premises.
 Many pool accidents can be prevented with proper precautions.
 Here are some ways that pools can be kept safe:

 - Fence in the pool.
 Check with local building codes and make sure that the fencing cannot be climbed by children.
 The gate should also not be easy for a child to open without assistance.